josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 #### Planning (waypoint_updater.py)

 This node subscribes to the topics:
-- `/base_waypoints`:   publishes a list of all waypoints for the track
+- `/base_waypoints`: list of all waypoints for the track
-- `/current_pose`: publishes the current position coordinates of our car
+- `/current_pose`: the current position coordinates of our car

-and publish a list of waypoints to:
-- `/final_waypoints`: list of the waypoints in front of our car.
-The number of waypoints is defined by the parameter `LOOKAHEAD_WPS`
+- `/traffic_waypoint`: waypoint list of the traffic light in our circuit

+It publishes a list of waypoints in front of our car to the topic `/final_waypoints`.
+The data in waypoints also includes the desired velocity of the car at the given waypoint.
+If a red traffic light is detected in front of the car, we modify the desired velocity of the `/final_waypoints` up to it in a way that the car slowly stops at the right place.

+The number of waypoints is defined by the parameter `LOOKAHEAD_WPS`.
+If this parameter is too big, there is a big latency updating the waypoints, in a way that the car gets ahead of the list of way points.
+This confuses the control of the car, which tries to follow the waypoints.
+We set for a value of 20, to get rid of this latency while still having enough data to properly control the car.

 #### Control (dbw_node.py)

-i'm gettin' outa !
+In the control subsystem Udacity provides the node `waypoint_follower.py`.
+After publishing `/final_waypoints` this node will publish twist commands to the `/twist_cmd` topic, that contain the desired linear and angular velocities.

+`dbw_node.py` subscribes to `/twist_cmd`, `/current_velocity`, and `/vehicle/dbw_enabled`.
+It passed the messages in these nodes to the `Controller` class from `twist_controller.py`

 ### Traffic Light Classifier